 Being a member of The British Society for Sexual Medicine and The European Society for Sexual Medicine means that I keep updated on all the current research and interventions in the field of human sexuality

 Being a Pink Therapy Clinical Associate means that I have extensive knowledge and experience working with GSRD (Gender, Sexuality, Relationship Diversities), including people who identify as LGBTQ+.
 I am kink-aware, and I offer a safe and non-pathologising space for marginalised people, including sex workers.

 I abide by each of the membership's code of ethics and professional conducts.

 I hold a full professional insurance.

-My model of counselling and psychotherapy is 'integrative'.
+My model of psychotherapy is 'integrative'.
 It means that I will use different approaches from different therapy models to suit your needs best.

 The conditions I can help you with are: